 Is Yolt Safe?

-This is a question that is constantly brought up, particularly when it comes to open banking and rightfully so.
+This is a constantly brought up question, particularly when it comes to open banking and rightfully so.

-We all want to know that are details are safe and secure.
+We all want to know that our details are safe and secure.

 Fortunately for us, the consumer, Yolt exercises an extremely high level of security (similar to banks).